Fordham-EDM-Lab/CGAN/README.md

 # EDMLib
 A library made for educational data mining at Fordham University.

+Library created by Michael Riad Zaky mriadzaky@fordham.edu (2020), with Daniel Leeds, Gary Weiss, Mavis Zhang at Fordham University.
+Library free for use provided you cite https://github.com/MichaelRZ/EDMLib in any resulting publications.
+Library free for redistribution provided you retain the author attributions above.

 Usage:

 The library takes in grade data in the form of a CSV file or Pandas dataframe and manipulates the data according to certain constant column names for student IDs, class IDs, and a student’s grade in that class.
 These constants can be changed as need be, and by default work with Fordham’s data.